gordicaleksa/pytorch-neural-style-transfer/README.md

 PyTorch package will pull some version of CUDA with it but it is highly recommended that you install system-wide CUDA beforehand, mostly because of GPU drivers.
 I also recommend using Miniconda installer as a way to get conda on your system.

 Follow through points 1 and 2 of [this setup](https://github.com/Petlja/PSIML/blob/master/docs/MachineSetup.md) and use the most up-to-date versions of Miniconda (Python 3.7) and CUDA/cuDNN.
-(I recommend CUDA 10.1 as it is compatible with PyTorch 1.4, which is used in this repo, and newest cuDNN that goes with CUDA 10.1)
+(I recommend CUDA 10.1 as it is compatible with PyTorch 1.4, which is used in this repo, and newest compatible cuDNN)

 ## Usage

+1. Copy content images to the default image content directory ./image_input Copy 1 or more style images to the default style directory ./styl...........

 ### Reconstruct image from representation